 McCain engages in best practices in recruiting and hiring to ensure that all employees are appropriately on-boarded and employed in accordance with applicable laws.
-During the coronavirus pandemic, McCain has consistently taken significant actions to ensure the health and safety of employees and applicable third parties.
+As described above, during the COVID-19 pandemic, McCain has consistently taken significant actions to ensure the health and safety of employees and applicable third parties.

-In the coming year, our ANZ employee onboarding experience will include training on modern slavery to improve employee awareness of the topic and how it relates to our business.
+Our ANZ employee on-boarding experience includes training on modern slavery to improve employee awareness of the topic and how it relates to our business.
 We have developed a module on modern slavery in our standard compliance program, which all new and current employees are required to complete.